eliotbaez/personal-voice-synth/README.md

 3. The synthesizer.
 This is the part that uses the voice profile to generate actual sounds.

+## Project file structure

+I'm writing this section to remind myself in the future of how to best organize the project's files.
+As of now, the root directory should only contain files relevant to the entire project, like code that will be reused across the different components.
+Code specific to a particular component should be confined to that component's subdirectory to avoid cluttering the root directory.

+There should also be a README file in every subdirectory explaining its purpose and the meaning of all the files in it.

 ## Voice Profiles

 A voice profile will be a set of voice samples for the purpose of